 Since the ecological movement appeared on the scene in the 1970s, an irreconcilable conflict has divided those who want to protect nature, and who call for reductions in mobility, comfort and growth, from those in business and industry who defend people’s employment and purchasing power.
-Today, for the first time, this gulf is capable of being bridged, and the answer is clean technology.
-At last, technologies exits which can simultaneously protect the environment in a cost-effective manner and bring profits to companies.
+Today, for the first time, this cleavage can be bridged, and the answer is clean technology.
+At last, technologies exist which can simultaneously protect the environment in a cost-effective manner and bring profits to companies.

 The problem with our society is that, despite all the grand talk about sustainable development, we are a long way from making use of the clean technologies that are already available to us.
 Every hour, our world consumes around a million tons of petrol, not to mention other fossil fuels, spits back out into the atmosphere enough polluting emissions to disrupt the climate, and leaves half of the population stagnating in totally unacceptable living conditions.
 And yet, everything could already be so different…

 Until now, renewable energies, often monopolized by fringe political parties, have lacked really dynamic promotional and marketing impetus.
 The ecologists will only be able to make their voices heard if they speak the same language as those whom they wish to convince.
 It is now urgent to leave behind the division that has led nowhere for 40 years, in order to finally unite ecology with the economy, environment with finance, and an overall vision with short-term political interest.